xuwang/docker-dev/README.md

 	echo "Started KAFKA in container $KAFKA"

-If you add new a container, make sure you add them as bin/start-app script to allow script for enabling auto provisioning.
+If you add new a container, make sure you name it as bin/start-\<app\> script to enable auto provisioning.
 To run your app in a container:

         /vagrant/bin/dk start <app-name>

+When building your own docker, put the command 'dockbuild_if_missing \<app-name\>' at the top of the start\_<app-name\> script. _dockbuild\_if\_missing_ will look for build files under _images_  directory and build docker image according to the specs.

 ### Update, Stop, Tear Down, Etc.